Dragon8029/100-days-of-code/Attempt5.md

 Continued going through Web Development Bootcamp.
 Missed coding yesterday as I was travelling.
 Getting much closer to being able to add MongoDB to my app and be able to use it the way I want to.

 ---

+## D35:
+*Mar 25, 2019*

+Still working on finding the info I need from the Web Development Bootcamp course.
+But I am sure that I am getting closer.

+---